cierelabs/json-complete/README.md

 * HTML Element Types - These are usually tied to a specific DOM because they were inserted into the page somewhere.
 Fully replicating not only their creation, but also their position in the page hierarchy is well beyond the scope of this library, and would be wrong if the data was decoded on a non-identical page anyway.

+#### Storing Built-In Symbols as Values

+In an extremely rare edge case, which should be avoided, built-in Symbols can be stored as values on other Objects, since the Symbol is a Reference Type like most other types0.
+When encoding these values, the Symbol is converted to the String form, which removes the reference to the original built-in Symbol.
+When decoding them, the Symbol will be unique, but it won't be the same kind of Symbol.

+---

 ### Terms